top of page

 • Once you have completed one scoring race in the last 12 months then you will appear in the rankings.
 If you do more than one scoring race then we take the average of your best two races to determine your ranking.

-• Let’s imagine Jonathan Brownlee raced Alex Yee (2023 GB #1) multiple times in 2023, and on average he was 3% slower.
+• Let’s imagine Jonathan Brownlee raced Alex Yee (2023 World #1) multiple times in 2023, and on average he was 3% slower.
 If you take a race that Jonathan Brownlee did, but Alex Yee didn’t do, one might logically deduce that if Alex Yee had competed, his time might have been 3% faster.

 • But a calculation based on just one benchmarker (Jonathan Brownlee) wouldn’t be very robust.
 So the algorithm makes use of many benchmarkers.
-Every benchmarker produces an independent estimate of how fast Alex Yee would have completed the race.
+Each benchmarker produces an independent estimate of how fast Alex Yee would have completed the race.
 If you have a large enough number of independent estimates of a variable, it becomes possible to use statistics to analyse them and derive a more precise estimate of how fast Alex Yee would have completed the race (assuming he performed at the average of his 2023 level).

 What races are considered in the rankings?